 David Riggs (PhD Economics, Clemson University) is Vice President of Philanthropic Strategy at Philanthropy Roundtable.
 In addition to having served as Senior Fellow at the Capital Research Center, Competitive Enterprise Institute, and Center of the American Experiment, he has a board member at the Martin Center and has served as Vice President of the John William Pope Foundation.

 Shawn Ritenour (PhD Economics, Auburn University) is Professor of Economics at Grove City College.
-In addition to having taught at Southwest Baptist University (Ruby Letsch-Roderique Chair of Economics), the University of Angers in France, and serving as an economist for the U.S. Bureau of Labor Statistics, he is the author of Foundations of Economics: A Christian View.
+In addition to having taught at Southwest Baptist University (Ruby Letsch-Roderique Chair of Economics), the University of Angers in France, and serving as an economist for the U.S. Bureau of Labor Statistics, he is also the author of Foundations of Economics: A Christian View.

 Charles Taliaferro (PhD Philosophy, Brown University) is Professor and Chair of Philosophy at Saint Olaf College.
 He has taught as a visiting scholar at Oxford, Cambridge, Princeton, Yale, Columbia, University of Chicago, St. Andrews, and elsewhere—as well as being a graduate of Harvard (MA).
 In addition to being the co-editor of The Routledge Companion to Theism, The Ashgate Companion to Theological Anthropology, The Blackwell Companion to the Philosophy of Religion and the senior co-editor of the six-volume The History of Evil, he is the Editor-in-Chief of Open Theology and author of many other books on theology and philosophy.

 Timothy Terrell (PhD Economics, Auburn University) is Professor of Economics at Wofford College.
 In addition to being Assistant Editor of The Quarterly Journal of Austrian Economics and Associated Scholar at the Ludwig von Mises Institute, he serves as a Senior Fellow of the Cornwall Alliance for the Stewardship of Creation and a policy advisor for the Heartland Institute.